LazyRen/LazyRen.github.io/tags.md

 sidebar: true
 order: 4
 description: >
-  List of all categories & tags of blog.
+  List of all categories & tags of the blog.
 ---